ComNets-Bremen/OppNets-on-LoPy/README.md

 The implementation is distributed in multiple source files.
 The following high-level folders contain spacific parts of the implementation.

-- `./node` - all the micro-python code implementing a LoPy4 based OppNets node
+- `./node` - contains micro-python code implementing a LoPy4 based OppNets node
+- `./tools` - contains micro-python or other code that manages different aspects (e.g., manage SD card in a LoPy)
-- `./parsers` - all the activity log parsers
+- `./parsers` - contains parsers written to extract information (e.g., from the log created by the LoPy)

 A brief description of each of these high-level folders are given below.

-### RRS-LoRa Node Implementation
+### Node Implementation

-The following source files (in `./node` folder) implements the functionality of an OppNets node that uses the RRS forwarding protocol and the LoRa link layer.
+The following source files (in `./node` folder) implements the functionality of an OppNets node that is configured based on the diferent protocol layer implementations required.

 - `main.py` - initiates all operations
-- `lib/settings.py` - contains all the parameters used by other source files
+- `lib/settings.py` - contains the protocol layer configurations and all the parameters used
 - `lib/common.py` - contains all the common variables (e.g., queues) used by other source files
-- `lib/app.py` - contains code that implements the application
+- `lib/simpleapp.py` - contains code that implements a simple data injection application
-- `lib/rrs.py` - contains the code that implements the RRS based forwarding layer functionality
+- `lib/rrs.py` - contains the code that implements the RRS based forwarding functionality
-- `lib/rrs.py` - contains the code that implements the RRS functionality
+- `lib/lora.py` - contains the code that implements LoRa based communications

 ### Parsers